mandyvuong/Spell-checker/README.md

 | ta the.                        | ~ta~ the.                       |
 | at the moment there is nothing | at the moment there is nothing  |
 | at the momnt there is nothing  | at the ~momnt~ there is nothing |

+FEEDBACK

+- Explored more on the problem domain i.e. punctuation, proper nouns and numbers
+- Could have implemented dictionary earlier